Banner Main Image

 • Do your research

-They may think you don’t know enough about, or understand, the subject, so preparation is key.
+They may think you don’t know enough or understand the subject, so preparation is key.
 Try to stick to facts rather than opinions.
-Start by reading the facts here and frequently asked questions here
+Start by reading the FAQs here.

 • Choose a good time & place